ToolActToolAct

 Does the countdown keep running if I switch tabs?

-What happens if the computer sleeps?
+What happens if my computer goes to sleep?

-How precise is the timer?
+How accurate is the countdown?

-Can I save preset durations?
+Can I save my timer presets?